tpoisot/bipy/tutorial/index.md

 This command will create a `pdf` file, with the name of the current network, in the current working directory.

+## Step 6 : finding modularity

-## Step 6 : assessing the significancy of the patterns
+## Step 7 : testing the significancy of the patterns

-## Step 7 : conclusion
+## Step 8 : conclusion

 <div class='ref'>Fonseca, C.R., and G. Ganade.
 1996.
 Asymmetries, compartments and null interactions in an Amazonian ant-plant community.
 Journal of Animal Ecology 66: 339-347.</div>